 Prevent fussiness Some babies may enjoy the taste of the formula used rather than breast milk.

-Introduce Formula at Favorable Time
+Introduce Formula At Favorable Time

 A baby will get to like formula at a time when they are not so fussy, yet not too hungry.
 That is largely during feeding time.
 Try to feed the baby in a quiet and less noiseful place.
 Give a bottle with a nipple near your baby’s preference for easier conversion.

-Mix Breast Milk with Formula
+Mix Breast Milk With Formula

 If your infant refuses to accept the formula, then you can add expressed breast milk to it.